 In the context of the NDIS, a nominee is a person who can make decisions for a person that is considered to lack capacity in decision-making processes and is not under a guardianship order.
-To read more about nominees, see Chapter 13.F.

 In the context of the NDIS, a participant refers to a person with disability who has received an NDIS package as they have met the eligibility requirements.

-A Power of Attorney (PoA) is a legal document in which a person appoints someone or a trustee organisation to make financial or legal decisions on his/her behalf.
-A PoA can only be made by a person who has legal capacity to do so.
+A Power of Attorney is a legal document in which a person appoints someone or a trustee organisation to make financial or legal decisions on his/her behalf.
+A Power of Attorney can only be made by a person who has legal capacity to do so.
 An Attorney must always act in the person’s best interests.

-‘Prohibited treatments’ refer to treatments that are not allowed for any patient in NSW under the Mental Health Act 2007 (NSW).
+Prohibited treatments refer to treatments that are not allowed for any patient in NSW under the Mental Health Act 2007 (NSW).
 Performing prohibited treatments on a patient is against the law and can lead to a criminal prosecution.
 Prohibited treatments are deep sleep therapy, insulin coma therapy, and psychosurgery.

 In the context of the NDIS, a provider is someone who provides products or services to assist NDIS participants to achieve the goals outlined in their plan.
 If you do not self-manage any of your NDIS funding, as an NDIS participant you are required to use providers who are registered with the NDIS Quality and Safeguards Commission.
 All registered NDIS providers; must implement and comply with appropriate WHS and quality management systems, that meet NDIS practice standard requirements, the NDIS rules, and are relevant to the NDIS supports delivered.
 In the context of mental health and psychosocial services, a provider may be any service that provide clinical care and treatment or psychosocial rehabilitation and support services including, but not limited to housing, employment, education and training as well as information and advocacy services.

 The force necessary to prevent someone causing harm to themselves or others.
 The degree of force used must be proportionate to the degree of threat of harm.

-‘Substitute decision-making’ refers to a situation where an adult who has legal capacity to make decisions makes decisions for another adult who does not have legal capacity to make these decisions for themselves.
-The substituted decision has legal effect as if it were a decision made by the person themselves.
-A substitute decision-maker may be entitled to make some decisions on behalf of another person without being given specific authority to do so under a Guardianship or Financial Management Order, or under an instrument of Enduring Guardianship or Power of Attorney (see ‘person responsible’ Chap 5A).
+Substitute decision-making refers to a situation where an adult who has legal capacity to make decisions for another adult who does not have legal capacity to make these decisions for themselves.
+The substituted decision has legal effect as if it were a decision made by the person.
+A substitute decision-maker may be entitled to make some decisions on behalf of another person without being given specific authority to do so under a Guardianship or Financial Management Order, or under Enduring Guardianship or Power of Attorney.